July 17, 2018

 Beyond the Courts: The Role of State and Local Governments in Supporting Immigrant Communities in the Trump Era

-Chief of the Public Protection and Advocacy Bureau, Office of the Massachusetts Attorney General*
+Legal Director, Public Rights Project; Former Chief of the Public Protection & Advocacy Bureau, Massachusetts Attorney General's Office

 Over the past 18 months, State Attorneys General (AGs), City Attorneys, and other state and municipal lawyers have engaged with federal immigration policy far more frequently and with much greater purpose than at any point in the past decade (and possibly longer).
 In the Trump era, much of the attention has focused on high-profile federal lawsuits, such as challenges to the travel ban, termination of the Deferred Action for Childhood Arrivals program (DACA), new requirements imposed on localities that receive federal funds, and, most recently, family separation and detention.
 That attention has been justified, given both the impact of these federal policies on institutions, communities, and financial bottom lines as well as the symbolic resonance of the issues.
 Several suits already have reached the U.S. Courts of Appeals, and the Supreme Court upheld the travel ban in Trump v.
 Hawaii, a decision issued during the last week of the October 2017 term.